ObiorraElechi/Terminus/README.md

 ## Acknowledgements

-This project is built upon the [MagicMirror²](https://github.com/MichMich/MagicMirror) open-source framework, licensed under the [MIT License](https://github.com/MichMich/MagicMirror/blob/main/LICENSE).
+This project is built upon the [MagicMirror²](https://github.com/MichMich/MagicMirror) open-source framework, licensed under the [MIT License](https://github.com/MagicMirrorOrg/MagicMirror/blob/master/LICENSE.md).

+## Terminus
+Terminus is software for a smart mirror that integrates a default, up-to-date dashboard with a terminal-like user interface with voice activation and AI.
+Developed using the MagicMirror² source code, this project will utilise wake-word detection and LLama2 for AI integration.

 ## Project Goals